**Employee Referral Bonus Program**

 - Immerse them in water but not ice water

-- DO NOT give them to drink- as they may loose consciousness
+- DO NOT give them to drink- as they may lose consciousness

 Precautions to take: